panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 outerFunc();
 ```

-`outerVar` variable is accessible inside `innerFunc()` scope. *The inner (aka nested) scope can access the outer scope*.
+`outerVar` variable is accessible inside `innerFunc()` scope.

+Now you know 2 interesting things:

+* *Scopes can be nested*
+* *The variables of the outer scope are accessible inside the inner scope*

 ## 3. The lexical scope

 How does JavaScript understand that `outerVar` inside `innerFunc()` corresponds to the variable `outerVar` of `outerFunc()`?

 It's because JavaScript implements a scoping mechanism named *lexical scoping* (or static scoping).
-The scope of variables is determined by the variables position in the source code.
+The scope of variables is determined by the position of the variables in the source code.

 Here's how the engine understands the previous code snippet (at so called lexing time):